ronhedwigzape/sparkeventify/README.md

 1. Go to [**`Flutter Documentation`**](https://docs.flutter.dev/get-started/install) to get started.

-2. Choose the appropriate OS for instaling Flutter.
+2. Choose the appropriate OS for installing Flutter.

 3. You must meet the system requirements to be able to run Git commands, or if you have [**`Git`**](https://git-scm.com/download/win) installed, proceed to the next step.